devsu/condor-jwt-keycloak/README.md

 ## Options

-Allows all the options as the [condor-jwt](https://github.com/devsu/condor-jwt) module.
+Allows all the options of the [condor-jwt](https://github.com/devsu/condor-jwt) module.
 And also:

 | Option                     | Description                                                                               | Default |
 |----------------------------|-------------------------------------------------------------------------------------------|---------|